Illinois Gun Shops Lead in Providing Guns Used In State And City Crimes, Data Shows

 When law enforcement takes in a gun tied to a crime, they may ask the federal bureau’s tracing center to track down the gun’s original manufacturer, seller and buyer.
 The statewide tracing data shows information where the guns originated, what types of guns are being recovered and how long it takes for the gun to be used in a crime after it is bought.

-More than 8,600 of the nearly 20,000 guns traced statewide last year were used in crimes committed in the city, according to the federal statistics.
-That accounts for more than 40 percent of all guns traced.
+More than 8,600 of the nearly 20,000 guns recovered statewide last year were used in crimes committed in the city, according to the federal statistics.
+Only 15,306 of those guns recovered statewide were successfully traced.

 But that means guns brought in from out of state are still involved in a huge portion of the gun crimes committed in Chicago, said Arne Duncan, co-founder of the anti-gun violence organization Chicago CRED.